- Platform

 Clinics had no production-ready telehealth infrastructure for remote care with real diagnostic capability.
 Adoption required a platform that could operate reliably in low-bandwidth rural settings.

-Without diagnostic peripheral integration, patients with conditions requiring examination had no option but to make in-person visits even for routine follow-ups.
+Without diagnostic peripheral integration and a structured clinical workflow, patients with conditions requiring examination had no option but to make in-person visits even for routine follow-ups.

 What clients say